cobalt-language/cobalt-lang/README.md

 # cobalt-lang
 Cobalt is a compiled programming language, with goals similar to C++.
-The `co` command can be used for everything in the language, including compiling individual files, building projects, and downloading packages.
-## The `co` Command
-With different subcommands, you can:
-- AOT compile a single file (`co aot`)
-- JIT compile and run a program (`co jit`)
-- build a project (`co build`)
-- install a package (`co install`)
+Documentation is available at <https://matt-cornell.github.io/cobalt-docs>, but may not be up to date.
+Everything related to the language is accessible through subcommands on the `co` command [documentation](https://matt-cornell.github.io/cobalt-docs/driver).
 ## Getting Started
-Prebuilt versions aren't available, so you'll have to build from source using Cargo.
+Prebuilds for Linux x86\_64 are available for the all of the releases.
+To build from source:
 ```bash
 git clone https://github.com/matt-cornell/cobalt-lang
 cd cobalt-lang
 cargo build
 ```
 ## Language features
-- C-like speed from LLVM optimization passes
-- Modern programming features without a focus on compatibility with a 40 year-old standard
+- Modern programming features without a focus on compatibility with an outdated standard
   - First-class functions, arrays, and types
 - A built-in build system and package manager
+  - Build system is similar to Cargo